mmul-it/training/Kubernetes-From-Scratch/Containers-Check-Logs.md

    uwsgi_params
    ```

-   So by moving the `nginx.conf.FIXME` file into `nginx.conf` the contents of
+   So by renaming the `nginx.conf.FIXME` file into `nginx.conf` the contents of
    *this* container will be fine:

    ```console